- Distance from Dallas: 33 miles

 7 Work off dinner with a little two-stepping at Billy Bob's Texas, the world's largest honky-tonk and an area institution since 1981.
 The lively, three-acre spot features dance floors, bars, video game arcades, and even its own indoor arena for professional bull riding shows (on Saturday nights there's live bull riding at 9 p.m. and 10 p.m.)

 1 Savor Sunday brunch at another long-standing Fort Worth institution.
-Founded in 1935 as a 16-seat cafe, Joe T. Garcia's is now an almost city-block-long temple to Tex-Mex, complete with indoor and outdoor restaurant areas and a separate bakery (the latter is worth a visit before you leave to pick-up to-go items like baked goods and tamales.)
-Enjoy family-style sampler platters, or à la carte dishes like huevos rancheros, chicken flautas, and enchiladas.
+Founded in 1935 as a sixteen-seat cafe, Joe T. Garcia's is now an almost city-block-long temple to Tex-Mex, complete with indoor and outdoor restaurant areas and a separate bakery (the latter is worth a visit before you leave to pick up to-go items like baked goods and tamales.)
+Enjoy family-style sampler platters or à la carte dishes like huevos rancheros, chicken flautas, and enchiladas.

-3 For one last taste of Fort Worth, grab a burger at Kinkaid's Grocery & Market, open since 1947 and, more recently, voted by a national panel of food critics as having one of the best patties in the nation.
+3 For one last taste of Fort Worth, grab a burger at Kincaid's Hamburgers, open since 1947 and voted by a national panel of food critics as having one of the best patties in the nation.
 Ground fresh daily and hormone-free, the patties come topped with goodies like bacon or chili.
-Note that the shop is open until 3pm on Sundays.
+Note that the Fort Worth-Camp Bowie location is open until 3 p.m. on Sundays, but other Fort Worth locations are open until 7 p.m.

 Where to Stay

-In the historic Stockyards district, the Stockyards Hotel (rooms starting at $224) sits on a spot where there has been some type of inn since 1907 (hosting guests from Bonnie and Clyde to Garth Brooks over the last century.)
-Nowadays, you can relax in one of the 52 Wi-Fi-enabled rooms done up in styles paying tribute to Native American, Western, and Victorian design.
+In the historic Stockyards district, the Stockyards Hotel <(em>rooms starting at $224) sits on a spot where there has always been some type of inn since 1907 (hosting guests from Bonnie and Clyde to Garth Brooks over the last century.)
+Nowadays, you can relax in one of the fifty-two Wi-Fi-enabled rooms done up in styles paying tribute to Native American, Western, and Victorian design.

 When to Go